2018 Program

 1) Recent scientific findings have determined biofluids consist of circulating tumor cells (CTCs), cell-free nucleic acid (cfNA), or extracellular vesicles (EVs) from multiple tissues within the body.

-2) Rapid development of highly sensitive and accurate analytical genomic technologies have allowed analysis of the role of these biomolecules.
+accurate analytical genomic technologies have allowed analysis of the role of these biomolecules.

 3) Researchers are empowered to analyze the role of these biomolecules in health, disease and treatment response leading to targeted therapies.